jtrfp/terminal-recall/README.md

 An unofficial engine remake for Terminal Velocity and Fury3 written in Java.
 It aims to accept POD files for the original games or third-party creations and play them with updated graphics and sound, similar to the way Spring RTS enhances the Total Annihilation game.

 ### User Requirements
-* Temurin 11 JVM  (https://adoptium.net/), use the amd64 Hotspot variant and avoid openj9 if possible.
+* Temurin 11 JDK  (https://adoptium.net/), use the amd64 Hotspot variant and avoid openj9 if possible.
 * Windows or Linux
 * Legally-obtained .POD files from the original game(s): STARTUP.POD, plus CDROM.POD for Terminal Velocity, FURY3.POD for Fury3, FURYSE.POD for F!Zone, or a custom POD.
 Note that STARTUP.POD are somewhat interchangeable between TV and Fury3 but they will adversely affect the SFX and dashboard if mixed.
 * nVIDIA, Intel, or AMD (fglrx in linux) GPU capable of OpenGL 3.3 or later.